superlinked/superlinked/docs/README.md

 Superlinked is a Python framework for AI Engineers building <b>high-performance search & recommendation applications</b> that combine <b>structured</b> and <b>unstructured</b> data.

-- **WHY**: Improve your vector search relevance by encoding metadata togehter with your unstructured data into vectors.
+- **WHY**: Improve your vector search relevance by encoding metadata together with your unstructured data into vectors.
 Read more at [Why Superlinked](getting-started/why-superlinked.md)
 - **WHAT**: A framework and a self-hostable REST API server that connects your data, vector database and backend services.
 - **HOW**: Construct custom data & query embedding models from pre-trained encoders from `sentence-transformers`, `open-clip` and custom encoders for numbers, timestamps and categorical data.
 See <b>[concepts](concepts/overview.md)</b> and <b>[use cases](use-cases/overview.md)</b> for examples.